sst/guide/_chapters/add-a-create-note-api.md

 }
 {% endhighlight %}

-Run
+You might have noticed that the `body` and `requestContext` fields are the ones we used in our create function.

+And to invoke our function we run the following.

 {% highlight bash %}
 $ serverless webpack invoke --function create --path event.json
 {% endhighlight %}

-The response will look similar to this
+The response should look similar to this.

 {% highlight json %}
 {
   "userId": "USER-SUB-1234",